nvaccess/nvda/readme.txt

 Nonvisual Desktop Access (NVDA)
 Access to Windows through free, open source, and nonvisual means.

-Created by Michael Curran and James Teh.
+Created and maintained by Michael Curran, with help from  James Teh and others.

 Introduction